QuentinWach/quentinwach.github.io/_posts/2024-3-31-AI-chip-market.md

 writes Ruch et al. in 2011[^RuchBioAI].
 <button class="sidenote-button-right"><span class="material-symbols-outlined">sticky_note_2</span></button>
 <span class="sidenote-right">Where _"efficiency"_ means how much energy is consumed proportional to the power of the engine.</span>
 Initial utility is typically achieved through effectiveness.
 We build something that gets the job done.
 And we do not mind how long it takes or how much it costs as long as it fixes the problem we couldn't otherwise solve.
 We saw and see the same thing happening with the rise of the digital computer and now with modern AI based on artificial neural networks.
 CPUs and GPUs are general tools.
 Architectures meant to accomplish whatever task we throw at it.
 And time is _the_ enemy of any technology company.
 Accelerate or be out-competed.
 Companies are willing to spend millions to innovate and train giant neural networks and billions to build the required infrastructure just to stay in the game.
 Efficiency is or has been an afterthought.
+But it is essential for making technologies widely available and allow for future technologies to build upon it!

 In 2020-2023, the bottleneck for AI was arguably the amount of hardware available due to a global chip shortage so vast it made history[^ChipShortage][^ChipShortage2].
 In 2024, managing the voltage conversion is still a major issue for scaling up[^MuskVTransformers].